Best things to do in the Bay of Islands

 The Bay of Islands region is blessed with abundant secluded beaches, tall cliffs and historic sites.
 One spot that encompasses them all is Urupukapuka Island, The island is reached by taking a quick ferry from Paihia and offers endless opportunities for exploring, with several walking tracks winding their way through forested areas or along rocky coastal paths.
 The most popular is the Urupukapuka Island walk.
 This walk is a 7.3 km return tramp and takes around five hours.
 This is rated easy and so is suitable for families and older children.
 Pack lunch, snacks, and plenty of water, and make a day of it!

-3. Take in the culture at the Waitangi Treaty Grounds
+3. A unique cultural experience at the Waitangi Treaty Grounds

 4. Take a relaxing cruise around the islands